ps2map/ps2map-api/README.md

 ### Map Hexes

-The map hexes are stored in a single SVG file with all base outlines having their own SVG.
+The map hexes are stored in a single SVG file with all base outlines having their own path.
 The SVG view box has no offset and a size of 8192 pixels.

 Each base outline is stored as a polygon whose `id` matches that of the base it represents.